prasunsultania/demoblog/README.md

 [![Build Status](https://travis-ci.org/prasunsultania/demoblog.svg?branch=master)](https://travis-ci.org/prasunsultania/demoblog)

-trying out a few technologies.
+If you are willing to setup a server using MEAN stack, You might find this repository useful.

 Special thanks to scoth.io for providing code examples, many part of this code is inspired from it.

 I am trying to create a demo blog project using mongoDB, nodejs and Angularjs.
-Focusing on TDD and CI
+Focusing on TDD, CI, MEAN stack and keeping front-end and back-end decoupled of each other

 Overview:
 I have tried keeping front-end and back-end independent of each other.